Chat with us, powered by LiveChat

 • Year Three

-The Bachelor of Business (Entrepreneurship) course information on this website is indicative of a typical study pattern only and is subject to change.
+The Bachelor of Business (Entrepreneurship and Innovation) course information on this website is indicative of a typical study pattern only and is subject to change.
 Enrolled students will be made aware of changes to their course structure or subjects.
 Not all subjects are offered every trimester.
 The Academic Consulting Office can assist you with subject selection and structuring your course.
 A typical full-time study load is between 6 and 8 subjects per year (an equivalent to 24 credit points)

-2026 Course Guide
+2027 Course Guide